clockwork-xyz/clockwork/README.md

 git describe --tags `git rev-list --tags --max-count=1` git checkout tags/...
 ```
 > ⚠️ Make sure the version of your program or client matches the version of the engine that you are running.
 E.g., if you are using `clockwork-sdk = 1.4.0`, you should also `git checkout tags/v1.4.0`.
-We use semantic versionning, but main branch is probably not what you want.
+We use semantic versioning, but main branch is probably not what you want.

 #### 3. Build the repo.